pohanhuangtw/vuln-patcher/README.md

 - Uses `copa` as an external CLI tool (via `os/exec`), there is no stable Go API integration yet.
 - Scope is limited to images referenced by the vulnerability CRs; it does not scan or discover images by itself, and re-patching decisions are based on comparing current vs previously-seen vulnerability state.

+## Implementation limitation
+- no TLS between pod and buildkit
+- patch amd64
+- IgnoreError: true, // Ignore errors if packages are not available in repos
+- Pull and operate with public registry

 ## Reference
 - [kubespace](https://kubescape.io/) uses a CLI-based approach to patch images, not Kubernetes CRs.
+   - It uses `BuildKit` as a service, so many `kubescape` commands can share the same `BuildKit` instance.